“Walk down the

 Eastern European medical establishments we have had the misfortune to

 visit.
-Hotels always provided bottled water, even for brushing teeth.
+Hotels always provided bottled water, even for brushing their teeth.

 The locals were exceptionally friendly, hospitable, and

-willing to help, and in spite of some warnings to the contrary, we
+willing to help, and despite some warnings to the contrary, we

 were in constant contact with them.
 That didn’t prove any problem